-We realize our amazing corps of volunteers has grown and we don’t have near enough months in the year to recognize all of their hard work.
-In 2019 we will be spotlighting two tremendous volunteers per month in an attempt to show our gratitude for all they do to make SAFE successful.
-This month we are pleased to honor shift‐lead all‐star, Leigh Mackey and horsemanship volunteer, Phoebe Trocano.
+Our amazing corps of volunteers has grown and there aren’t nearly enough months in the year to recognize all of their hard work.
+So in 2019, we will be spotlighting two tremendous volunteers per month in an attempt to show our gratitude for all they do to make SAFE successful.
+This month we are pleased to honor shift-lead all-star, Leigh Mackey and

 Leigh has been with SAFE since November of 2016 when we were at the Woodinville farm.
 Leigh quickly demonstrated her reliability, warm nature, and confident skills with the horses.
 She was part of our original Shift Lead program and helped us make the transition to Redmond.
 Leigh has put in almost 250 hours of service (that we know of) and she is always happy to train new volunteers on her shift.
 She has contributed to SAFE all while keeping up a busy horse life of her own.
 Leigh is a native of Kirkland and currently lives on her own farm in Fall City.
 Her mom had Arabians when she was young and Leigh began riding at an early age.
 Leigh has 7 horses at her farm, 5 of which she actively shows.
 Leigh also volunteers with Serenity Equine Rescue and for WASART (Washington State Animal Response Team).
 And, if that isn’t enough, she runs a foundation and manages apartments.
 Leigh loves being at SAFE, surrounded by people who are as passionate about horses as she is.
 She learns about horse keeping and training from her experiences with us and says she is able to apply that knowledge around her own farm.
 Leigh admits she has a thing for Arabians, so it makes sense she adores our sassy Cameo.
 We are thankful Leigh found us and that she continues to make time in her busy life to support us.
 Congratulations on being a January Volunteer of the Month, Leigh!